 OPPORTUNITY NORTH EAST and Scottish Enterprise – SME Decommissioning programme

-The programme will run until the end of 2020 and will address around 10 challenges in total, each sponsored by one or more operator companies with specific decommissioning issues to consider.
-Current and future opportunities are listed below.
+The programme started in April 2018 and will run until the end of 2020.
+It will address around 10 decommissioning opportunities in total, each sponsored by one or more operator companies with specific decommissioning issues to consider.
+Past, current and future opportunities are listed below.

-- Seabed Debris Clearance, sponsored by Shell and ConocoPhillips, launched Apr 2018
+- Seabed Debris Clearance, sponsored by Shell and ConocoPhillips, launched April 2018

 - Pipeline Bundle Decommissioning, sponsored by Spirit Energy, launched July 2018

-- Platform Cranes, anticipated Q1 2019
+- Platform Cranes, anticipated launch Q1 2019

-- Platform Deck Space, anticipated Q2 2019
+- Platform Deck Space, anticipated launch Q2 2019

-- Underdeck Conductor Removal, anticipated Q4 2019
+- Underdeck Conductor Removal, anticipated launch Q4 2019

 For further information, contact Keith Mackie, SME Development Manager – Oil, Gas & Energy, Opportunity North East (email@example.com)